HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/imageresizetx.md

 #### Conclusion

-Measuring takes some time, so I think all of these systems are fast enough.
-Only Magick.NET is considerably slower.
+Measuring decreases the performance of the code.
+All of these packages are fast enough, with Magick.NET being twice slower.

 ### Memory usage